-Stretch and Relaxation

-27 hours lecture, 27 hours laboratory Grading: letter grade or pass/no pass
+DANCE 8 Stretch and Relaxation 27 hours lecture, 27 hours laboratory Grading: letter grade or pass/no pass

 Formerly DANCE 8AD.
 This course includes the study and practice of stretching and breathing principles for increased flexibility, reduction of stress and improved mental and physical health.
-The course may include elements of yoga, Pilates, Gyrokinesis, and dance.
+The course may include elements of yoga, Pilates, Gyrokinesis®, and dance.
+Transferable to UC or CSU; see counselor for limitations

-DANCE 12A 2.0 units
+DANCE 12A